-I was engaged to help Veeve move from a tech-dependent publishing model to a marketing-owned digital operating system and to ensure no disruptions to ongoing bookings, integrations or operations.
+My role was to help transition Veeve from a technology-dependent publishing model to a marketing-controlled digital operating system without compromising existing booking operations, integrations, or business continuity.

 The Strategic Challenge

-Launching a simple landing page could take up to three months
+Launching a new landing page could take up to three months.

-The existing site needed to stay fully operational during transformation
+The existing platform needed to remain operational throughout the transformation.

 Design Framing